 Choose Linen Sheets

 Made from zero waste flax fiber, a recyclable raw material, 100 percent pure linen is naturally thermoregulating, to make it comfortable in all seasons.
 “A material like linen gets softer over time, is surprisingly durable, and is naturally hypoallergenic,” says pillow designer Lauren Meichtry of Elsie Home.
 “So not only does it look beautiful and effortless, but also it's going to last you a long time.
 While the home decor industry can often be seen as wasteful, in terms of how quickly we move through trends and replace items in our home, using materials like linen is one way you can be more sustainable.”Continue to 2 of 11 below.

 Use Low or Zero VOC Paint

-Microplastics found in traditional paints contaminate the ocean and can have negative effects on indoor air quality that can impact human health.
+VOCs (volatile organic compounds) found in traditional paints contaminate the ocean and can have negative effects on indoor air quality that can impact human health.
 Interior designer Rebecca Hay of Rebecca Hay Designs suggests using sustainable paint.
 “Always check for VOC content on paint labels,” she says.
 “The lower the number, the better.
 Ingredients like vinyl resins, synthetic dyes, petrochemicals derived from oil, acrylics, formaldehyde, and ammonia can all contribute to health issues.”Continue to 3 of 11 below.

 03 of 11